privacy-scaling-explorations/zkevm-specs/specs/mpt/account-leaf.md

 `mult_diff` needs to correspond to the key length + 2 RLP bytes + 1 byte for byte that contains the key length.
 That means `mult_diff` needs to be `r^{key_len+1}` where `key_len = s_main.bytes[0] - 128`.

+### Account leaf key with even nibbles: s_main.bytes[1] = 32

+If there is an even number of nibbles in the leaf, `s_main.bytes[1]` need to be 32.

+### Address RLC

+Account leaf contains the remaining nibbles of the account address.
+Combining the path of the leaf in the trie and these remaining nibbles needs to be the same as the account address which is given in the `address_rlc` column that is to be used by a lookup (see the constraint below).

+Address RLC needs to be computed properly - we need to take into account the path of the leaf in the trie and the remaining nibbles in the account leaf.

+The intermediate RLC is retrieved from the last branch above the account leaf - this presents the RLC after the path to the leaf is considered.
+After this, the bytes (nibbles in a compacted form) in the leaf have to be added to the RLC.

+### Computed account address RLC same as value in address_rlc column

+The computed key RLC needs to be the same as the value in `address_rlc` column.
+This seems to be redundant (we could write one constraint instead of two:
+`key_rlc_acc - address_rlc = 0`), but note that `key_rlc` is used in
+`account_leaf_key_in_added_branch` and in cases when there is a placeholder branch we have `key_rlc - address_rlc != 0` because `key_rlc` is computed for the branch that is parallel to the placeholder branch.

+Note that there is a similar constraint for the cases when the account leaf is in the first level, but here we do not fetch for the intermediate RLC from the branch above as there is no branch above.

+### Previous key RLC

+When there is an account leaf after a placeholder branch, the intermediate key RLC needs to be fetched from the branch above the placeholder branch.
+That would require a rotation over two levels which leads into ConstrainedPoisoned because we are accessing the rows before 0 in some cases.
+For this reason, we copy previous key RLC to the current branch so that we have in each branch a current and previous key RLC at our disposal.
+This way we do not need to rotate over two levels.

+We need to ensure that the key RLC from the branch above the placeholder branch is copied to `accs.acc_c.rlc`.
+This enables us to compute the address RLC after a branch placeholder (see the constraint below) by not using rotations over two levels (we have the intermediate RLC in the current row).

+### Previous key RLC mult

+We need to ensure that the key RLC mult from the branch above the placeholder branch is copied to `accs.acc_c.mult`.

+### Account address RLC after branch placeholder

+Although `key_rlc` is not compared to `address_rlc` in the case when the leaf is below placeholder branch (`address_rlc` is compared to the parallel leaf `key_rlc`), we still need properly computed `key_rlc` to reuse it in `account_leaf_key_in_added_branch`.

+Note: `key_rlc - address_rlc != 0` when placeholder branch.

 ## Nonce balance constraints